Carbon markets and taxonomy, where do we stand today?

 Among the sectors that would be interesting to see included in this MACF are the paper and cardboard and chemical industries.
 Together they contribute 8% of the European industrial sector's emissions.

-To date, only primary products are targeted by the MACF because they are simpler to track from a carbon perspective, unlike the rest of the value chain, where the complexity of reporting increases with the diversity of products.
-The risk of restricting the MACF to primary products is to create a carbon leakage downstream from production, and thus limit the desired emission reduction results.
-We will have to wait for the second phase of deployment and the results obtained to hope for a revision of the products covered by the MACF.
+To date, only primary products are targeted by the CBAM because they are easier to monitor from a carbon point of view, unlike the rest of the value chain, whose reporting complexity increases with the diversity of products.
+The risk of restricting CBAM to primary products is to create carbon leakage downstream of production, and thus limit the desired emission reduction outcomes.
+We will have to wait for the second phase of deployment and the results obtained to hope for a revision of the products covered by the CBAM and to push for a decarbonization of the broader value chain .

-4. What are the next key dates for MACF?
+5. What are the next key dates for the CBAM?

 Different phases have been defined for the deployment: